S4mC/Files/Blog-Code/posts/Web App React.md

 :::

-In the html that calls green`App.tsx` you must initialize the languages for it to work, for that you must put:
+In the **HTML** that calls green`App.tsx` you must initialize the languages for it to work, for that you must put:
 ```html
     <!-- Other HTML -->
     <div id="root" style="height: 100%; width: 100%; position: absolute;"></div>